 How to Create a Wikipedia Page that Will Get 100% Approved

-1. Research your topic
+1. Research a topic for your Wikipedia page

 Therefore, if you go to the search box on their website and type in “WP:RA” (without the quotations), then it will bring up a number requested article topics.

 3. Avoid re-writing and double-check

-In the site’s search engine, type in your subject to see if any similar topics appear in their database.
-If your topic comes up, then you’ll need to find another subject to write about that isn’t there already.
+In the site’s search box, type in your subject to see if any similar topics appear in their database.
+If your topic appears, then you’ll need to find another subject to write about that isn’t there already.

-4. Register your Wikipedia Account
+4. Register your Wikipedia account

 If for whatever reason you choose not to register, then try submitting an article proposal through Wikipedia’s Articles for Creation.
 Type “WP:AFT” in Wikipedia’s search box for more information on that.

-To create a Wikipedia page and have the article accepted, it is essential that you cite your sources properly.
-Reliable reference sources come from published books and newspapers.
-Getting them from blogs won’t work.
-For more information about citing sources, type “WP:CITE” in Wikipedia’s search box.
+To create a Wikipedia page and have the article accepted, it is essential that you cite your sources from respected sources.
+For instance, reliable references can come from published books, journals, and newspapers.
+Relying on external sources from personal blogs will appear far less credible and may not even be acceptable.

 6. Use the Wikipedia Sandbox Editor

-What does a sandbox have to do with writing Wikipedia articles?
-Everything.
-Sandbox is Wikipedia’s in site software that you use directly on their website to create and submit your articles.
-You could type your article up in Word or whichever word processor you prefer, but eventually you will have to paste it in Sandbox to submit it.
+Sandbox is the name of Wikipedia’s text editor that you use directly on their website to create and submit your articles.
+You could type your article in Microsoft Word or Google Docs, but you will have to paste the content into Sandbox to submit it.

-7. Enter and review your article
+7. Enter and review your Wikipedia article

 If the topic is still available to write about, and hopefully it is after all of your hard work researching, then your topic should appear below the search box as a link.

-Once your editing and final touch ups are done to your article, click “show preview” at the bottom of Sandbox to see how your published article will appear in Wikipedia.
-When you are finally ready to publish, click “save page”.
+Once your editing and final touch-ups are done to your article, click “show preview” at the bottom of Sandbox to see how your published article will appear on Wikipedia.

-After the editors are finished reviewing your article, they may request more sources from you if they think it’s necessary.
-If everything is okay with it then it will be available to the public for viewing.
+After the Wikipedia staff editors are finished reviewing your article, they may request more sources from you if they think it is necessary.
+However, if everything is okay with the article, then it will be available to the public for viewing.